EnviroDIY/USGS_NGWOS/NGWOS_AWS_WIFI_Certs/ReadMe.md

 Also confirm with your AWS administrator that they have not assigned the same certificates and thing name to a second user.
 Two devices with the same client id may not connect at the same time.
 In this case, we use the thing name as the client id.

-Scroll up in the serial monitor output and look for the `Modem Revision:` output.
-If the firmware revision is not 1951B**17**SIM7080 or later, your modem firmware must be upgraded!
-Upgrading the firmware on the Wi-Fi Bee requires solder connections and special firmware files; contact Stroud for this.

 ### There is an error in publishing the MQTT message or is not received on the MQTT broker